High five from ASTEP: Three validated planets and two eclipsing binaries in a diverse set of long-period candidates: Results and discussion

-We here present the results for each target, including their derived physical and orbital properties interpreted in the context of planetary formation and evolution.
+We present here the results for each target, including their derived physical and orbital properties interpreted in the context of planetary formation and evolution.
 Tables~\ref{tab:tois_alles} and \ref{tab:posteriors_extra} summarise the posterior parameters from model fits, constraining companion radius, orbital period, and other system characteristics.
 Fig.~\ref{fig:savanna_plot} places our results in the broader demographic context of the known exoplanet population.
-Fig.~\ref{fig:folded_curves_alles} displays the phase-folded lightcurves along with radial velocity data (where available), alongside their best-fit models.
+The phase-folded lightcurves for each target are presented in this section, together with their best-fit models, with radial velocity data shown where available.